Medical Sciences Divisional Office

 On behalf of divisional and departmental communication and public engagement staff, I oversee the MSD Communications and Public Engagement Network, its associated mailing list and SharePoint site.
 The network provides members the opportunity to share information and address issues specific to Medical Sciences.

-I represent the Division on the Joint Communications Committee (between the University and Oxford University Hospital NHS Trust), and the Senior Managers Internal Communications Group, and am a member of the Committee on Library Provision and Strategy (CLiPS), the Innovation Communications Working Group, the European Researcher's Night Awareness Group and the Haiku Oversight Committee.
+I represent the Division on the Joint Communications Committee (between the University and Oxford University Hospital NHS Foundation Trust), and the Senior Managers Internal Communications Group, and am a member of the Committee on Library Provision and Strategy (CLiPS), the Innovation Communications Working Group, the European Researcher's Night Awareness Group and the Haiku Oversight Committee.

 Before coming to Oxford in January 2013, I was UCL Neuroscience Domain’s Communications and Events Officer, responsible for driving and enhancing the domain's overall internal and external communication and engagement strategy and project managing all major UCL Neuroscience events.
 I also worked with the visitor services and events teams at the Wellcome Collection for a year after completing an MSc in Science Communication at Imperial College in 2007.
 Before that, I spent ten years working primarily in the education and research sectors in the United States and Japan, most recently working as the Project Manager for a National Institute of Health funded neurocognitive study at Southern Illinois University.